FIVE WORLD CHART

 craft: Viùva Lamego in Sintra, Portugal

-in collaboration with: Mai 36 Galerie Zürich
+In collaboration with: Mai 36 Galerie Zürich

 This edition by Matt Mullican is a suite of six multiple-colored traditionally processed and hand-painted terra-cotta tiles, produced by Viùva Lamego in Sintra, Portugal, housed in a wooden box.